Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### Upcoming Events Details
 - Gives the user a desription of what type of events take place with a link to take you to the events page
+- Shows images of past events
-- User stories covered: 2, 6
+- User stories covered: 2, 3, 6

 ![Upcoming Evnets Details](docs/features/feat-events.JPG)